govau/service-manual/content/content-strategy/creating-user-centred-content/using-existing-research-data/identifying-existing-research.md

 ### [2]Web analytics

-Web analytics involves analysing the behaviour of users on your website.
+Web analytics involves analysing quantitative data the behaviour of users on your website.
 The most common source is Google Analytics.
 Analytics can help identify usability problems and user types.
-Often analytics are set up but the data has not been analysed.
+Often analytics are set up but the data is not analysed.

 See also [Three Uses for Analytics in User-Experience Practice](https://www.nngroup.com/articles/analytics-user-experience/)

 ### [2]Search logs

 Search logs are often overlooked but have a lot of information about what users want and how they look for it.
-Logs can highlight when users are struggling with language in your site.
-Looking at search terms can provide guidance on the wordslanguage people actually use.
+Logs can highlight when users are struggling with the way information is presented on your site.
+Looking at search terms can provide guidance on the words people actually use.
 Identifying these problems in the search logs can provide evidence for usability problems.

 See also [Search-Log Analysis: The Most Overlooked Opportunity in Web UX Research](https://www.nngroup.com/articles/search-log-analysis/)